jesse-ai/docs/docs/docs/indicators/custom-indicators.md

 candles_hlc3 = (candles[:, 3] + candles[:, 4] + candles[:, 2]) / 3
 candles_ohlc4 = (candles[:, 1] + candles[:, 3] + candles[:, 4] + candles[:, 2]) / 4
 ```

 ### The thing with NaN and zero

-You should set indicator values, that can't be calculate to `np.nan`!
+You should set indicator values, that can't be calculated to `np.nan`!

 About NaN values: